OpenDataServices/flatten-tool/docs/userguide.rst

 .. literalinclude:: ../examples/cafe/relationship-lists-of-objects-simple/expected.json
    :language: json

-From the knowledge you gained when learning about lists of objects without IDs earlier, you know that you can produce the correct structure with a CSV file like this:
+From the knowledge you gained when learning about arrays of objects without IDs earlier, you know that you can produce the correct structure with a CSV file like this: